Muzaffar-Ahmad10/Quiz-info/README.md

 * For the source select Branch: master
 * After the webpage refreshes automaticaly you will see a ribbon on the top saying, your site is live at,

+## Media

+* screenshots are taken from site,

+## Confession

+I would like to say Thank,

+* My mentor Mo Shami for his suggestions, feedback and Motivational support.
+* To slake community, Slake People are very friendly and helpful for any problems,

 ### Here is the link of Quiz, [General Knowledge Quiz](https://muzaffar-ahmad10.github.io/Quiz-info/)